 “Calories in and calories out” is a fundamentally flawed view.
 One obvious reason is that this theory treats all calories equally, regardless of source, and calories are not created equal.
 Your body does not metabolize and process all calories in the same way.
 For instance, some calories consist of chemicals your body doesn’t recognize.
 With the calorie- counting concept, diet soda is equivalent to WATER.
 Does that make sense?
 No way!
 Your body doesn’t treat diet soda the same way it treats water!
 Research repeatedly shows that artificial sweeteners can cause weight gain; they hinder your metabolism since your body doesn’t recognize them.

-Another flaw with calorie counting is that it treats all calories equally and when counting calories, your body is unlikely to obtain what it needs to run most efficiently.
+Another flaw with calorie counting is that your body is unlikely to obtain what it needs to run most efficiently.
+The macronutrients, protein, fat and carbohydrates are processed very differently in the body.
 The macronutrients, protein, fat and carbohydrates are processed very differently in the body.
 Fat, which is the most calorie-dense macronutrient, is essential for long-lasting weight loss.
 There is a sad irony to how fat is treated in the calorie-counting community.
 Fat supports metabolism and actually helps us lose weight by buffering the effect of sugar on our bloodstream.
 Unfortunately, it is the first macronutrient to be eliminated on a calorie-counting diet simply because it has more calories per gram than the other two macronutrients.
 (Fat has 9 calories per gram, whereas protein and carbohydrates have 4 calories per gram.)
 Therefore, diets that focus on counting calories are almost always high in carbohydrates and low in fat.
 It’s true that if it were all about counting and restricting calories, it would make sense to eliminate fat to lose weight.
 However, as you may already know from experience, it’s not just about calories.
 The amount of calories you burn is controlled by your body and is dependent not just on the quantity, but also the quality of the calories you consume.

 So, your biology doesn’t operate like a single, simple math equation—it’s so much more complex.
 Everything needs to be in balance for you to lose weight.
 Calorie restriction is not the best way to achieve the long-term weight loss you’re looking for because the only thing it takes into account is the amount, not the quality and not the impact it has on your body, hormones, and metabolism.